IlyaneDelor/TPHash/README.md

 ```sh
 npm install javascript-blowfish
 ```
-Download Jsencryp.js and jsencypt.min.js on my Github
+Download Jsencryp.js and jsencypt.min.js on my Github too and add them to your Js folder.

 ## Usage example